triton-inference-server/hugectr_backend/docs/architecture.md

 HugeCTR Inference Architecture
 ==============================

-The HugeCTR Backend is a GPU-accelerated recommender model deployment framework that was designed to effectively use the GPU memory to accelerate the inference by decoupling the Parameter Server, embedding cache, and model weight.
+The HugeCTR Backend is a GPU-accelerated recommender model deployment framework that was designed to effectively use the GPU memory to accelerate the inference through decoupling the Parameter Server, embedding cache, and model weight.
 The HugeCTR Backend supports concurrent model inference execution across multiple GPUs through the use of embedding cache that is shared between multiple model instances.

 ## Design
 The HugeCTR Backend adopts a hierarchical framework to prevent services from being affected in multiple models that are deployed on multiple GPUs by isolating the loading of embedding tables through the Parameter Server, as well as achieving high service availability through the embedding cache.
 The GPU cache is used to accelerate the embedding vector lookup efficiency during the inference process.